Light fighter: Supersonic era

 The Soviet counterpart to the F-16 and F/A-18, the Mikoyan MiG-29, was originally part of the Perspektivnyy Lyogkiy Frontovoy Istrebitel (LPFI, or "Advanced Lightweight Tactical Fighter") program.

 In the 1980s the privately developed F-5G, later renamed the Northrop F-20 Tigershark, aimed to correct weaknesses in the aging F-5 while maintaining small size and low cost.
 Its empty weight was 6,000 kg.
-Its General Electric F404 engine produced 60 per cent more power than the F-5, and it had a higher climb rate and acceleration, better cockpit visibility, and more modern radar.
+Its General Electric F404 engine produced 60 percent more power than the F-5, and it had a higher climb rate and acceleration, better cockpit visibility, and more modern radar.
 Chuck Yeager, test pilot and the first man to break the sound barrier, referred to the F-20 as "the finest fighter" of the mid-1980s.
 Despite its high performance and cost effectiveness, the F-20 lost out for foreign sales against the similarly capable, more expensive F-16, which was being procured in large numbers by the US Air Force and was viewed as having greater support.
 The Tigershark was cancelled having made no sales.

 The HAL Tejas has an empty weight of 6,500 kg, and is the lightest fighter among current production light fighters.
 Introduced into limited service in 2014, with 16 IOC specification aircraft delivered to January 2020, it was the lowest-cost fighter aircraft with competitive air-to-air capability in production at that time, at an equivalent cost of US$27 million.
-A further 16 fighter aircraft, in a FOC specification, and 8 dual seat trainer aircraft have been ordered, are expected to be delivered by the middle of 2021.
+83 Tejas MK1As are ordered, with another 100 planned, making it the lightest 4.5 generation aircraft in production.
 The design is similar to the Mirage III and JAS 39 Gripen, being a light tailless delta-wing single-engine fighter with ground attack capability.

 The French Dassault Mirage 2000 was designed for the French Air Force (Armée de l'Air) in the late 1970s, as a lightweight single-engine fighter.
 Based on the Mirage III, it entered service in 1982, and has since evolved into a multirole aircraft.
 In heavier multirole form, it has empty weight of 7,400 kg.
 More than 600 were built and it has served in the air forces of nine nations.